 Innominate ranges of motion has been documented in:

 (b) Rotation around a vertical axis.

-(c) Vertical shear along a longitudinal axis.
+(c) Vertical shear along a vertical axis.

 (a) Rotation of the innominate around a transverse axis: anterior and posterior rotation.

 Anterior rotation of the innominate is produced by:

 Hip extension: extension of the hip produces an anterior rotation (Barakatt et al 1996) and moves the innominate away from the sacrum (Stout 2010).
 Mens et al (1999) contradicted this saying that during hip flexion the innominate rotates anteriorly.
 This closely allies Kibsgard et al (2017) (refer to posterior innominate rotation).

 Short leg: Coopersten and Lew (2010) found the innominate bone rotates anteriorly on the side of the short leg.

 Inferior vertical shear of the innominate: When standing on a step with one leg the other leg hanging down undergoes anterior rotation of the innominate bone (Mens et al 1999).
 This relates to Barakatt et al (1996) who found doing the opposite i.e. elevating the leg (as opposed to letting it hang down) posteriorly rotates the innominate bone.

 Dontigny (2017) found anterior innominate rotation causes the innominate to rotate cephalad and laterally at the PIIS.
 This places a vertical shear and separation movement between S3 and the PIIS.
 This vertical shear of the innominate was also noted by